-Anna Cowdin, DMD (2011 BA in Psychology, with Chemistry)
+Anna Cowdin, DMD (’11, BA Psychology, Minor in Chemistry)

 Owner/Dentist at Nomad Dental in Dallas, TX